 In reading this term, our class book is 'The Adventurers and the Temple of Treasure' by Jemma Hatt which will link in nicely with our topic of Ancient Egypt.
 The story even begins in Cornwall!
 So, hopefully the children will be engaged from the off set.
 We will be reading this during our daily reading lessons, along with focusing on the key skills of reading: VIPERS (vocabulary, inference, prediction, explanation, retrieval and sequencing/summarising).

 Reading at home is so important for many reasons and we ask that you read regularly (minimum 4 times a week) at home.
 Prizes are up for grabs at the end of the term for those that do this!
 Remember, the more often you read, the sooner you get to quiz on AR and move up those levels!

 This term we will begin to learn about Ancient Egypt.
-We are travelling way back in time to learn about the beliefs of these fascinating societies and look at similarities and differences between the different aspects of their culture.
+We are travelling way back in time to learn about the beliefs of these fascinating societies and look at similarities and differences between the varying aspects of their culture.
 We will also link some artwork to this topic and have the opportunity to make clay canopic jars - but don't worry, we won't stuff them with body parts!

 In PSHE. we will be learning about relationships and feelings we can have relating to loss.
 We will also be learning about puberty, how babies are made and their development through pregnancy.

 We are incredibly fortunate this term to have secured the loan of some genuine African Djembe drums and we will be using some online materials from Charanga Music to support our skills, the learning of rhythms and even songs!

 PE kits will need to be in school each week.
 PE will be on Thursdays this term and we will be developing skills for Netball.